 Dogs, cats, rabbits and snakes, they make great pets but if you intend to care for any of these animals properly or if they are already a part of your family and you want to look after their welfare, then you need this course.
-Study the Animal Welfare Diploma Course and you’ll gain the knowledge that will ensure your pet is happy, healthy and safe.
+By studying the Animal Welfare Diploma Course and you’ll gain the knowledge that will ensure your pet is happy, healthy and safe.

 Providing a home to a pet is beneficial to the animal but it works both ways, as pet ownership offers many benefits.
 The Animal Welfare Diploma Course lists these benefits, such as a stress reduction and an increase in the exercise you take.
 You’ll also learn about the legal requirements of owning a dog and the Five Freedoms of Animal Welfare that pet owners are responsible for providing.